mori-b/aioconnectors/README.md

 ### 2.You have 2 options to run your connectors, either through the command line tool, or programmatically.

 2.1.Command line tool
--To configure the Connector Manager, create a <config\_json\_path> file based on the Manager template json.
+-To configure the Connector Manager, create a <config\_json\_path> file based on the Manager template json, and configure it according to your needs.
 Relevant for both server and client.
+A Manager template json can be obtained by calling :

     python3 -m aioconnectors print_config_templates